 Evaporate- when molecules warm up and change from a liquid into a gas.

 Water Vapor- when water from the Earth evaporates into the air, it becomes a gas and is called water vapor.

 Condense- when a gas cools down and turns back into a liquid.

-Use this worksheet with the "Types of Clouds" section of the Teacher Tidbits above to review the basic types of clouds and what kind of weather they bring.
+Use this worksheet with the "Types of Clouds" section of the Science Lesson above to review the basic types of clouds and what kind of weather they bring.